intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/README.md

 #### Other restrictions:

 - Only Intel GPU device is supported.
-- Interoperability between regular SYCL and ESIMD kernels is supported one way only.
+- Interoperability between regular SYCL and ESIMD kernels is only supported one way.
   Regular SYCL kernels can call ESIMD functions, but not vice-versa.
 Invocation of SYCL code from ESIMD is not supported yet.